-- 1. Connect the external monitor, TV, or projector to the computer. - 2.
-Click the Start button, point to Settings, and then click Control Panel. - 3.
-Under Pick a category, click Appearance and Themes - 4.
-Under or pick a Control Panel icon, click Display. - 5.
-In the Display Properties window, click the Settings tab.

-NOTE: If you choose a resolution or color palette that is higher than the display supports, the settings adjust automatically to the closest possible values.
-For more information, see your operating system documentation.

-- 6. Click the monitor 2 icon, click the Extend my Windows desktop... check box, then and click Apply. - 7.
-Change Screen Area to the appropriate sizes for both displays and click Apply. - 8.
-If prompted to restart the computer, click Apply the new color setting without restarting and click OK. - 9.
-If prompted, click OK to resize your desktop. - 10.
-If prompted, click Yes to keep the settings. - 11.
-Click OK to close the Display Properties window.
+- 1. Connect the external monitor, TV, or projector to the computer - 2.
+Under Pick a category, click Appearance and Themes. - 3.
+Under Pick a task..., click the area you want to change, or under or pick a Control Panel icon, click Display - 4.
+In the Display Properties window, click the Settings tab. - NOTE: If you choose a resolution or color palette that is higher than the display supports, the settings adjust automatically to the closest possible values.
+For more information, see your operating system documentation. - 5.
+Click the monitor 2 icon, click the Extend my Windows desktop... check box, and then click Apply. - 6.
+Change Screen Area to the appropriate sizes for both displays and click Apply. - 7.
+If prompted to restart the computer, click Apply the new color setting without restarting and click OK. - 8.
+If prompted, click OK to resize your desktop. - 9.
+If prompted, click Yes to keep the settings. - 10.
+Click OK to close the Display Properties window